anthonyrisinger/cga/README.md

     # Return complete multivector
     # No information is lost - we can recover any traditional product from this
+    # Note: Real implementations would use sparse data structures (see Chapter 15)
     return Multivector3D(
         scalar=scalar,
         vector=(0, 0, 0),  # No grade-1 part for vector product